 - diabetes or other disorders of glucose regulation

 - at risk of orthostatic hypotension (fall in blood pressure when standing up from a sitting or lying down position), suicidal ideation, or aspiration pneumonia (a type of lung infection)

 - previous high prolactin levels in the blood or possible tumours dependent on prolactin

 Let your doctor know if you are pregnant or breastfeeding.

-Risperidone Intramuscular injection may affect how your body adjusts to temperature changes.
+Risperidone may affect the ability of your body to adjust to temperature changes in the environment.
 Avoid exposure to very cold or very hot environments.
 Avoid strenuous exercise and activities like going to the sauna.
 Drink more water to prevent dehydration.

 Risperidone may cause dizziness, drowsiness, and blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

 - fast or irregular heartbeat